CJanecka/Projects_and_CTFs/BootCon: Social Engineering with SET/README.md

 ## What is Social Engineering?

-Social engineering is a manipulative technique employed by individuals or groups to exploit human psychology.
+Social engineering is a manipulative technique employed by individuals, or groups, to exploit human psychology.
 The goal is to gain unauthorized access to sensitive information, systems, or physical spaces.
 This method entails deceiving or influencing people, leading them to disclose confidential information, perform specific actions, or make decisions that are not in their best interest.
 The overarching objective is to capitalize on human trust, curiosity, fear, or other emotions as a means to circumvent established security measures.

 ### Key Components